angulardart/site-angulardart/src/_articles/get-data/json-web-service.md

 ## Summary

-This article showed how a client-side Dart application communicates with a JSON-based web service via HTTP GET and POST.
+This article showed how a client-side Dart app communicates with a JSON-based web service via HTTP GET and POST.
 JSON data is parsed using the dart:convert library, which converts JSON strings into maps and lists.
 Using JsonObject with the JSON data allows you to extend the functionality of the